111. Teaching and Learning and Teaching Evaluation

 The Universal Student Ratings of Instruction are designed to provide a minimal university-wide base of information on student ratings to the parties listed in this Section.
 With this purpose in mind, the General Faculties Council adopts the following policies: (GFC 24 NOV 1997)

-A. All Faculties shall ensure that evaluation of all instructors and courses shall take place each time a course is offered.
+A. All Faculties will ensure that evaluation of all instructors and courses will take place each time a course is offered.
 The term 'instructors' is meant to include tenured professors, tenure-track professors, sessional instructors, clinical instructors, field supervisors and graduate teaching assistants with responsibilities for courses.
 The term 'course' is meant to include undergraduate and graduate courses, laboratory courses, non-degree courses, seminars, clinical supervision courses, and reading or directed study courses.
-With the exceptions noted in Section 111.3.B, the assessment shall include the Universal Student Ratings of Instruction as set out below.
+With the exceptions noted in Section 111.3.B, the assessment will include the Universal Student Ratings of Instruction as set out below.

-B. The Universal Student Ratings of Instruction shall be modified in the following circumstances:
+B. The Universal Student Ratings of Instruction will be modified in the following circumstances:

-i. courses with between four and nine registered students shall use a department or Faculty developed questionnaire with non-scored questions, such as:
+i. courses with between four and nine registered students will use a department or Faculty developed questionnaire, which may be administered via the eUSRI system, with non-scored questions, such as:

 a) comments on the quality of this course;